rgeissen/teradata-trusted-data-agent/README.md

 * **Dynamic Capability Loading:** Automatically discovers and displays all available **Tools**, **Prompts**, and **Resources** from the connected MCP Server.

+* **Dynamic Capability Management:** Enable or disable any MCP Tool or Prompt directly from the UI.
+Disabled capabilities are immediately hidden from the agent's context, allowing for safe testing and phased rollouts of new features without requiring a server restart.
+This provides fine-grained control over the agent's available functions at runtime.

 * **Rich Data Rendering:** Intelligently formats and displays various data types, including query results in interactive tables and SQL DDL in highlighted code blocks.

 * **Integrated Charting Engine:** Data visualization capabilities are enabled by default, allowing the agent to render charts based on query results.